An epulis is a tumor that grows in the mouths

 2 Make feeding accommodations.
 After surgery, your dog may have some limited ability to use their mouth.
 This usually improves over time, but you'll need to use soft food for at least two to three weeks after the surgery.

-dog to chew.
-If canned food is not an option, you can soak dry kibble in water
+Use soft canned food to make it easier for your dog to chew.
+If canned food is not an option, you can soak dry kibble in water until it is softened and almost mushy.

-whether any portion of the jaw was removed, your dog may need a feeding tube
+Depending on the extent of the surgery and whether any portion of the jaw was removed, your dog may need a feeding tube during this time.

 3 Limit or restrict your dog's activity.
 After your dog's surgery, you will need to ensure your pet receives plenty of rest.
 Activity restrictions should last approximately two to four weeks, depending on your vet's recommendations.
 During this time, your dog will need to have limited activity to allow the incision and any other surgical wounds to heal.

-toys, rawhides, or balls until the wounds are completely healed.
-In some dogs,
+Your dog should not be allowed to use chew toys, rawhides, or balls until the wounds are completely healed.
+In some dogs, this may take up to four weeks.

 4 Bring your dog in for a follow-up exam.
 You may need to bring your dog in for a follow-up, postoperative exam before your vet can determine that it's safe to stop using the restrictive collar.
 Your vet will also want to assess the wound to see how well it has healed.
 Some dogs experience minor complications that may require further procedures, though these would be significantly less serious than the actual surgery.

 Incision breakdown is common.
-This involves a
+This involves a deterioration at the site of the surgery.

-type of surgery.
+Some dogs have increased salivation after this type of surgery.
 It is usually temporary, but it may persist in some dogs.